Days of Service

 Service opportunities take place across the City of Rochester and connect students to our local community.
 Held annually on the first Saturday in October, the University of Rochester has been participating since 1997.

-King for a Day is a Rochester-wide day of service that brings together students from University of Rochester, students from other area colleges, and community members to honor Dr. King's legacy.
+King for a Day (KFAD) is a Rochester-wide day of service that brings together students from University of Rochester, students from other area colleges, and community members to honor Dr. King's legacy.
 The day begins with a powerful kick-off event that brings together all of these stakeholders through a free breakfast and entertainment.
 Volunteers then serve throughout the Rochester area to celebrate service.
+KFAD is held annually in the month of January.